Taylor Swift–Kanye West feud: 2011–early 2015: Favorable relationship

 In March 2012, Swift appeared on the cover of Harper's Bazaar Australia, wearing a shirt from West's clothing line.
 During this time, the two were on good terms and would occasionally go to dinner together.

 On June 11, 2013, West was promoting his sixth studio album, Yeezus, and discussed the VMAs controversy with The New York Times.
 He stated that he did not have any regrets about interrupting Swift.
-West claimed that his fifth studio album, My Beautiful Dark Twisted Fantasy (2010), was a "backhanded apology" and that he had fallen to "peer pressure", which many intrepeted as West rescinding his 2009 apology.
+West claimed that his fifth studio album, My Beautiful Dark Twisted Fantasy (2010), was a "backhanded apology" and that he had fallen to "peer pressure", which many interpreted as West rescinding his 2009 apology.
 In August 2013, Swift gifted a jar of homemade jam to her friend Ed Sheeran.
 Sheeran posted a photo of the jar, on which Swift had written "Yo Ed, I'm really happy 4 you and I'm gonna let u finish but this is the best JAM OF ALL TIME. – T".

 On February 8, 2015, at the 57th Annual Grammy Awards, West and Swift posed together for photographs on the red carpet.
 In an interview with Ryan Seacrest, West revealed that after Beck won the award for Album of the Year over Beyoncé, Swift approached West and jokingly told him that he should have gone on stage.
 West also stated that he wanted to record music with Swift.
 In August 2015, Swift appeared on the September issue of Vanity Fair.
 In the magazine, Swift stated that she and West had become friends, citing assistance from their mutual friend, rapper Jay-Z, the husband of Beyoncé.
 She stated that there was no plan to collaborate musically, but that she "like[d] him as a person".